-Every year, RobotWorx receives many robot pricing requests from customers, students and researchers.
-While specific prices depend on a number of factors, we are able to offer answers to the most common robot pricing questions:
+Every year, RobotWorx receives many requests for robot prices from customers, students and researchers.
+While specific prices depend on a number of factors, we are able to offer estimated answers to the most common robot cost questions.

 Reconditioned robots are a less expensive option.
-Used robots typically cost half as much as new robots.
-Used robot arms cost between $25,000 and $40,000, and systems with application components cost between $50,000 and $75,000.
+Typically, used robots cost half as much as new robots.
+Used robot prices can range between an estimated $25,000 and $40,000, and systems with application components cost between $50,000 and $75,000.

-Surprisingly enough, there is very little price variation amongst industrial robot manufacturers.
+Surprisingly enough, there is little variation in robot price based on manufacturers.
 Similarly sized robots offer similar functionality and repeatability and cost roughly the same amount.

-Robot arms for sale is directly related to the application being performed.
-To choose the right robot model the company has to consider workspace requirements, reach and payload limits, as well as product specifics.
+Robotic price is directly related to the application being performed.
+To choose the right robot model, the company has to consider work space requirements, reach and payload limits, as well as product needs.
 Application determines EOAT, peripherals, safety components, etc., all of which impact the total cost considerably.
 You can also use our return-on-investment robot calculator to determine how much a robot can save you.

-To learn more about robotic applications and the robot models best suited for them, visit the Industrial Robot Integration page, or contact a RobotWorx sales representative for a quote.
+To learn more about robotic applications and the robot models best suited for your needs, contact a RobotWorx sales representative for a quote.